-In the summer of 2019 I received an email from Tim Lindsay, owner of Cantec, an electrician and a 30 year veteran of the fire protection industry in Victoria.
-He had invited me to join him along with several other companies to a meeting to discuss a concern he had regarding the future of the fire alarm industry on Vancouver Island.
+In the summer of 2019, I received an email from Tim Lindsay, then owner of Cantec, an electrician and a 30 year veteran of the fire protection industry in Victoria.
+He had invited me to join him, along with several other companies, at a meeting to discuss a concern he had regarding the future of the fire alarm industry on Vancouver Island.
 I was surprised to find almost every company in the Victoria area represented, some by more than one person.
 The room was packed.
 To my knowledge, this was the first meeting of its kind in recent history.

 This kicked off a very lively and interesting discussion.
 All agreed that, for the most part, there was room for improvement on how we do our work.
-As a result of this meeting many of us saw the value of potentially creating an association to improve how we operate and to collaborate on industry related topics.
-And ultimately to help all members to adhere to the codes and standards that govern us and our industry here in British Columbia.
+As a result of this meeting many of us saw the value of creating an association to improve how we operate and to collaborate on industry related topics.
+The goal was to ultimately help all members to adhere to the codes and standards that govern us and our industry here in British Columbia.

 As businesses, we recognized the value of working together to achieve this goal.

-A core group of us began monthly discussions of how to do this and by January 2020 we were officially organized as an Association.
-While most involved up to this point were from the Victoria area, early on we recognized the value of including the entire region of Vancouver Island as many of us worked throughout the area, therefore the name Vancouver Island Fire Protection Association was adopted and any involved in the fire protection industry were invited to become members.
+A core group of us began monthly discussions of how to do this and by January 2020 we were officially incorporated as an Association.
+While most involved up to this point were from the Victoria area, early on we recognized the value of including the entire region of Vancouver Island as many of us worked throughout the area.
+It was for this reason that the name Vancouver Island Fire Protection Association was adopted and any involved in the fire protection industry were invited to become members.
 A five member board was elected, and all brought the same passion to the association.
-We all recognized that there was a unique opportunity here.
-To help the industry.
+We all recognized that there was a unique opportunity here — to help the industry.

-The fire protection industry is governed by two principal code standards: The British Columbia Building Code and the British Columbia Fire Code.
-Basically one governs how buildings are to be built while the second one dictates how buildings are to be protected, inspected, and maintained with regard to fire safety.
-Both standards are adopted as law in BC. and both standards refer to other standards, such as the CAN/ULC Series of documents, or to the NFPA code.
-Each of these documents then focus on specific areas such as Smoke Alarms, or Fire Alarm Testing, and articulate the finer details of how the work is to be carried out and documented.
+The fire protection industry is governed by two principal codes: The British Columbia Building Code and the British Columbia Fire Code.
+Basically one governs how buildings are to be built, while the second one dictates how buildings are to be protected, inspected, and maintained with regard to fire safety.
+Both standards are adopted as law in BC and both Codes refer to other governing standards, such as the CAN/ULC Series of documents and the NFPA code.
+Each of these documents then focus on specific areas such as Smoke Alarms or Fire Alarm Testing, and articulate the finer details of how the work is to be carried out and documented.
 By extension, these are also recognized as law in BC.

-We recognized that these codes were the standards that we needed to adhere to, but we all emphatically agreed that industry at large and all involved, including fire protection companies, engineers, sprinkler service companies, the general public and even the fire departments, all had contributed to a lower standard.
+We recognized that these codes were the standards that we needed to adhere to, but we all emphatically agreed that industry at large and all involved — including fire protection companies, engineers, sprinkler service companies, the general public and even the fire departments — had contributed to a lower standard.
 We all had some horror story to share of something we had seen or come across in our careers.
 It began to paint a picture.
 Everything from improperly installed fire alarm systems, systems being poorly maintained or not being maintained at all, fire department officials giving out completely wrong information, or building owners refusing to maintain their life safety equipment in their buildings.
 Our investigations convinced us that fire safety in general had been compromised.
-It’s not to say that there weren’t companies or individuals that weren’t trying but the industry at large could do better.
+It’s not to say that there weren’t companies or individuals that weren’t trying, but the industry at large could do better.

-In the beginning we knew we had a daunting task ahead of us that would take years to make any headway.
-However through the regular participation from the members and by holding regular monthly meetings via Zoom we have made progress and created more awareness to the issue.
+In the beginning we knew we had a daunting task ahead of us and that would take years to make any headway.
+However through the regular participation from the members and by holding regular monthly meetings via Zoom, we have made progress and created more awareness of the issues.

 June 2, 2021